comms-id/policies/README.md

 Centralised, version-controlled legal documents for all Comms.ID products and applications.

-> **For package consumers:** See [USAGE.md](./USAGE.md) for installation and implementation instructions.
+> **For runtime usage:** See [RUNTIME_USAGE.md](./RUNTIME_USAGE.md) for integration instructions.

 ## Overview

 This repository manages the source of truth for all Comms.ID legal documents.
-It provides automated versioning, multi-format generation, and distribution via GitHub Packages.
+It provides automated versioning, multi-format generation, and distribution via GitHub Releases.

 ## Project Structure